kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 The redhead turns to the lens.
 Only her eyes remain visible now, her hair flowing into scarlet-colored strands.

-Her voice is low, steady, the kind that speaks *after* war—when there’s no need to shout.
+Her voice is decided, steady, the kind that speaks *after* war—when there’s no need to shout.

 **[RECKONER ACTIVE - RECORDING]**